JetBrains-Research/astminer/docs/label_extractors.md

 # Label extractors

-The label extractor module extracts labels from AST trees and processes them to avoid data leaks.
+The label extractor module defines the logic of assigning labels to each AST.
-You can assign a certain label type to each tree.
-Also, the selected type defines the granularity level of label extraction for the whole pipeline.
+The selected label type also defines the granularity level of label extraction for the whole pipeline.
+Currently, 3 types of labels are supported.
+You can specify only one.

-You can define only one label extractor or skip this module at all.
-Then identifier names will be preserved.

 Label extractor config classes are defined in [LabelExtractorConfigs.kt](src/main/kotlin/astminer/config/LabelExtractorConfigs.kt).

 ## file name
 **granularity**: files